xuankimtran/docs-1/pages/katalon-studio/docs/trial-free-plans.md

 ## Trial License

-Valid email registration is eligible for a **30-day** trial of both **Katalon Studio Enterprise** and **Katalon Runtime Engine**'s floating licenses.
-The trial licenses are automatically generated and activated when you first log into the Katalon Studio application.
+Valid email registration is eligible for a **30-day** trial of both **Katalon Studio Enterprise** and **Katalon Runtime Engine** floating licenses.

+> The trial licenses are automatically generated and activated when you first log into the Katalon Studio application.

 Each trial license can be activated on only one machine at a time.
 When your trial period expires, you need to subscribe to the paid license of each product to continue using it.
 Otherwise, the Katalon Studio free license will be automatically activated.